securedatalinks/slate/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-Welcome to the sCORe API.
-The api consists of multiple high-performance RESTful JSON endpoints that can be used to fetch the data about performance and reputation of different chainlink oracles.
+The sCORe API consists of multiple high-performance RESTful JSON endpoints that can be used to fetch data relevant to the historical performance and reputation of Chainlink Oracles.

-We have client libraries in [python](https://github.com/securedatalinks/reputation-score-python-client),[golang](https://github.com/securedatalinks/reputation-score-golang-client) and [nodejs](https://github.com/securedatalinks/reputation-score-js-client) generated from [swagger file](#TODO)!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+There are client libraries written in [python](https://github.com/securedatalinks/reputation-score-python-client), [golang](https://github.com/securedatalinks/reputation-score-golang-client) and [nodejs](https://github.com/securedatalinks/reputation-score-js-client) generated from [swagger file](#TODO).
+If you require different language functionality then be sure to get into contact.

 # Quick Start Guide

+* Sign up for a free API key on [reputation.link](reputation.link).
+* If you operate an Oracle then be sure to register to to display your performance data on our frontend as well as gain full access to the sCORe API depending on your subscription.
+* Once your key has been generated, make a test call to ensure functionality.
+* Check the example on the right, which fetches the up-to-date data relating to the Secure Data Links Oracle.

+### "@Tomas we need a name here":

+Provide description of this:

 ```shell
   curl -X POST -d "from=9870454" -d "to=9877754" -d "oracle_url=0xB0Cf943Cf94E7B6A2657D15af41c5E06c2BFEA3D" -H "Authorization: API_KEY" reputation.link/reputation-interval
 ```

-For developers eager to start using sCORe API right away, there are 3 quick steps to make.

-1. Sign up for a free API access key on [reputation.link](reputation.link)
-2. (optional) If you own an oracle, register your oracle on the same page to be able to get more info about your oracle.
-3. Make a test call using your API key.
-Check example on the right that fetches all  most up-to-date reputation for SDL oracle;

-# Authentication
-> Example using auth in HTTP headers
-> Make sure to replace `API_KEY` with your API key.
+@Tomas 'BE CLEARER HERE - Here is an example using auth in HTTP headers'.
+Make sure to replace `API_KEY` with your newly generated key.

 ```shell
 curl -X POST -H "Authorization: API_KEY"  -d "from=1580083200" -d "to=1580183200" -d "oracle_url=0xB0Cf943Cf94E7B6A2657D15af41c5E06c2BFEA3D" reputation.link/reputation-interval
 ```

-sCORe uses API keys to allow access to the API.
-All requests made against the sCORe api must be validated with API key.
-In order to get API key, you must register at [reputation.link](http://reputation.link).

-API key must be included in all API requests to the server via HTTP header:
+The API key must be included in all API requests via the HTTP header:

 `Authorization: API_KEY`

-# Standards and conventions

-## Endpoint Response Payload Format

 ```
 {